Colin Mochrie: Personal life

 Mochrie lives in Toronto with his wife, Canadian actress Debra McGrath.
-The two have been married since January 8, 1989, and together they have a daughter, Kinley Mochrie.
+Since their marriage on January 8, 1989, Mochrie and his wife have welcomed a daughter, Kinley Mochrie.
 In 2017, with her permission, Mochrie revealed on Twitter that Kinley is transgender.
 In 2018, after Mochrie posted a picture with his wife and daughter on Facebook wishing her a happy birthday, he received comments from trolls.
 He responded by saying in a post the following day, "Thanks to the fans of this page for being supportive and human.
-To the trolls, my thoughts and prayers to your body for losing its mind and soul so tragically."
+To the trolls, my thoughts and prayers to your body for losing its mind and soul so tragically".
 When Mochrie competed on LOL: Last One Laughing Canada in 2022, he played for Rainbow Camp, an affirming summer camp program for LGBTQ youth in Thessalon.

 Mochrie is related to Canadian actor Munro Chambers by marriage.
 In a 2010 interview, Chambers stated:

 "I could say many things... my uncle, for one thing, is Colin Mochrie.
 He's been my inspiration getting into the industry.
 He's my uncle-in-law; his wife is my dad's cousin.
 My dad and his cousin, they were kind of like brother and sister growing up, so he's my uncle by law.
-We have a good relationship."
+We have a good relationship".